Conveyancing

 laundering all have to be considered at the point of accepting Instructions.
 In the vast majority of domestic conveyancing matters the solicitor

-will also be acting for the mortgage lender.
-During 2011 a number of the major lenders in the mortgage field commenced what is to be an annual
+During 2011 and 2012 a number of the major lenders in the mortgage field commenced what is to be an annual review of their

-consultation with either the profession as a whole or our professional representatives at the Law Society or the Solicitors Regulation
+either the profession as a whole or our professional representatives at the Law Society or the Solicitors Regulation Authority, one of the

-Authority, one of the major players in the mortgage market, HSBC, has removed the vast majority of solicitors firms from their panel.
-They
+major players in the mortgage market, HSBC, has removed the vast majority of solicitors firms from their panel.
+This created problems for

-have been reappointed to the majority of lenders' panels and certainly the major UK lenders retain us to act on their behalf.
-To maintain
+lenders' panels and certainly the major UK lenders retain us to act on their behalf.
+To maintain our position on those lender panels, we are

-our position on those lender panels, we are committed to reviewing our case management systems tailored specifically to avoid risks to both the
+committed to reviewing our case management systems tailored specifically to avoid risks to both the Clients and the Firm.

 In addition to the straightforward sale and purchase of domestic freehold property, we also deal with :-